Distributional Limits for Eigenvalues of Graphon Kernel Matrices: Introduction

 \section{Introduction}

 Spectral methods play a central role in the analysis of random graphs and network data \cite{lei2015consistency,rohe2011spectral}.
-Their success in community detection \cite{abbe2017community,lei2015consistency,zhao2012consistency}, clustering \cite{vonluxburg2007tutorial}, and goodness-of-fit procedures \cite{bickel2011method,gao2015rate} has motivated a substantial body of work on the asymptotic behavior of eigenvalues and eigenvectors in latent-variable models.
+Their success in community detection \cite{abbe2017community,lei2015consistency,zhao2012consistency}, clustering \cite{von2007tutorial}, and goodness-of-fit procedures \cite{bickel2011method,gao2015rate} has motivated a substantial body of work on the asymptotic behavior of eigenvalues and eigenvectors in latent-variable models.
 Classical results establish almost-sure or $L^2$ convergence of empirical kernel operators \cite{koltchinskii2000random,karoui2008spectrum,braun2006accurate}, together with consistency of eigenspaces and certain linear spectral statistics.
 However, the distributional behavior of individual eigenvalues, a question of central importance for uncertainty quantification remains comparatively underdeveloped.

-This paper develops a distributional theory for simple eigenvalues of kernel matrices arising from dense graphon-based random graphs.
-Working in the graphon framework of Lovász and Szegedy \cite{lovasz2006limits}, Lovász \cite{lovasz2012large}, and Borgs et al.\ \cite{borgs2008convergent,borgs2012convergent}, we show that the fluctuations of each empirical eigenvalue exhibit a sharp probabilistic dichotomy.
+This paper develops a distributional theory for simple eigenvalues of kernel matrices generated by dense graphon-based random graphs.
+Working within the graphon framework of Lovász and Szegedy \cite{lovasz2006limits,lovasz2012large,borgs2008convergent,borgs2012convergent}, we show that each empirical eigenvalue exhibits a sharp probabilistic dichotomy in its fluctuations.
 Depending on the degeneracy structure of the population eigenfunction, the leading fluctuations are either asymptotically Gaussian or converge to an explicit weighted chi-square law.
-A version of this dichotomy was first obtained by Chatterjee and Huang \cite{chatterjee2021spectral} under Lipschitz regularity of the graphon.
+A version of this dichotomy was first obtained by \cite{chatterjee2025fluctuation} under Lipschitz regularity of the graphon.
 Our contribution is to extend this phenomenon to the minimal integrability setting $W\in L^2([0,1]^2)\cap L^\infty([0,1]^2)$, thereby covering discontinuous, non-smooth, and piecewise-constant models such as stochastic block models with unequal block sizes.
 The results demonstrate that smoothness assumptions, while technically convenient, are not intrinsic to the limiting behavior.